KJJHHH/New-Learning-Algorithm-2021-NCCU/README.md

 New Learning Algorithm (2021), by Prof. TSAIH RUA-HUAN at Management Information Systems in NCCU

 ## Introduction
-The **new learning algorithm** is a revised learning mechanism based on simple two layer net, aiming to overcome the overfitting and learning dilemma issues.
+The **new learning algorithm** is a revised learning mechanism based on simple two layer net, aiming to overcome the overfitting and learning dilemma issues.\

-## Learning Goals
-Predicting copper price.
+The goal of this project is to **predict copper price** using new leanring algorithm

 ## Data
-Cleaned data provided by teacher with 18 variables and copper price
+Including 18 variables and copper price

 ## Environment
 - GPU: CUDA 12.0